Take a self-guided tour!

 Many of the downtown mural projects were initiated by West Nipissing resident Gayle Primeau.
 Gayle is a passionate community leader and volunteer who is involved in various beautification and art-related initiatives in West Nipissing.
 The idea of sprinkling the community with colourful and meaningful artwork came from her parents who had visited Chemainus, British Columbia.
 She continues to work with local artists, businesses, and individuals to make the vision of an attractive downtown setting come to life.

-Thank you to Isabel Mosseler for the articles and the continued support in the Tribune.
+Thank you to the West Nipissing Tribune for the articles and ongoing support.

 Thank you to Jeanine Beauchemin for her support for the translation and linguistic revision in French.